 Sony A7R II versus Fujifilm X70

 The Sony Alpha A7R II and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in June 2015 and January 2016.
 The A7R II is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
-The cameras are based on a full frame (A7R II) and an APS-C sensor.
+The cameras are based on a full frame (A7R II) and an APS-C (X70) sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Fujifilm provides 16 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7R II and the Fujifilm X70 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).